fustinoni-net/OWRX_Antenna_manager/esp_home_one_relay_antenna_system/README.md

 # `esp_home_one_relay_antenna_system`

-This package provides an implementation of an antenna system that connect to an antenna switch using MQTT.
-In particular, it is designed to work with [ESPHome-based](https://esphome.io/) devices that control antennas via a relay.
+This package provides an implementation of an antenna system to pilot the switch described here: [one_relay_antenna_switch](https://github.com/fustinoni-net/one_relay_antenna_switch).

 ## Configuration Parameters